Street names in Barcelona: Regulation

 At present, the classification and naming of public streets is regulated by the Barcelona Street Nomenclature Committee, which studies proposals for new names through a commission chaired by the City Councilor for Culture, with the participation of various City Hall departments: Public Roads, Cartography, Urban Planning, Population, Institutional Relations and Sports, Heritage and the Municipal Program for Women.
 Experts in various fields are also consulted, and requests and suggestions from civic and neighborhood associations are attended to.
 From this, proposals are made that are ultimately approved by the mayor.

-Among the various rules that apply to the naming of a public street, it is worth mentioning the one that concerns individuals: in Barcelona a street can only be named after a deceased person five years after his or her death; exceptions can only be made in the case of people awarded the Gold Medal of the City, and only the head of state can be named after a living person.
+Among the various rules that apply to the naming of a public street, it is worth mentioning the one that concerns individuals: in Barcelona a street can only be named after a deceased person five years after their death; exceptions can only be made in the case of people awarded the Gold Medal of the City, and only the head of state can be named after a living person.

 Other rules to be taken into account are: the use of acronyms and abbreviations on public roads is prohibited; changes of name will only be made in cases of force majeure, so as not to affect the neighborhood; duplicities will be avoided, except in existing streets within the perimeter of the Poble Espanyol; if a duplicity occurs, it will have different typological assignment (for example, street and square); proper names will be written with their original spelling, except in the case of saints, popes, kings or royal personages; streets will not be named after personages solely for the cession of the land; for the dedication of personages, the approval of the family will be sought; the labels of personages will contain their biographical data on at least one of the plaques to be placed.